mattvenn/efabless_project_tool/README.md

     pip3 install -r requirements.txt

-## Get Scraping Ant token
+## Install Selenium Driver

 Efabless index page is dynamically generated and can't be fetched with a simple get.
-I tried pyppeteer and playwright, then used Scraping Ant.
+I tried pyppeteer and playwright, Scraping Ant and finally Selenium.

-You will need to get your own token from https://app.scrapingant.com/login

-Then create a file called tokens.py and add a line like:

-    scraping_token = "your token"
+You will need to install the driver that works with the browser you have installed, see these instructions: https://selenium-python.readthedocs.io/installation.html.

 I have commited the pickled database [projects.pkl](projects.pkl), so you can just use that, but it will go out of date.